-- To be eligible to continue, students will normally need a minimum GPA of 2.3 each Fall/Winter. - (2) Successful completion of the program requirements includes a cumulative grade point average of 2.3 on all courses completed in the program. - (3) Students in all routes except World Music are normally required to complete ★33 during Fall/Winter of the first and second years, and ★30 during the third and fourth years.
-Students in the World Music route are normally required to take ★33 during Fall/Winter of the first year and ★30 during the second, third, and fourth years.
+- To be eligible to continue, students will normally need a minimum GPA of 2.3 each Fall/Winter. - Successful completion of the program requirements includes a cumulative grade point average of 2.3 on all courses completed in the program. - Students in all routes are normally required to complete ★33 during Fall/ Winter of the first and second years, and ★30 during the third and fourth years.
 A reduced course load to ★24 does not require departmental approval beyond the normal means of signing a withdrawal form, but a course load of less than ★24 requires Faculty approval based on departmental recommendation. - (4) Students who fail to meet the requirements for promotion as outlined in (1) above will be required to withdraw from the BMus program.
 Such students may transfer to another program in the Faculty of Arts or in another Faculty if the entrance and promotion requirements for such a program are met.
 After transfer, all requirements for the new program must be met. - (5) Students who fail to meet the fourth-year requirements in the program will be permitted to fulfil those requirements only with the approval of the Dean of Arts on Departmental recommendation.
 Otherwise, students must withdraw from the program and, if so desired, transfer to another program in the Faculty of Arts for which they are able to meet entrance and promotion requirements. - (6) A BMus program may be interrupted only with Departmental consent, and continuation will be subject to any conditions, including reauditioning and new program requirements, that may be specified by the Department.